Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Simulation

 \subsection{Method}

 Data were generated from an LMM.
 The predictor is time, with its associated coefficient as $\beta_1$, and $\beta_0$ serves as the fixed intercept, which completes the fixed parameters in the model.
-For the random effect, we have two covarying random effect as intercept and slope as well, with the variance and covariance as $\sigma_0^2, \sigma_{01}, \sigma_1^2$ respectively.
-The variances not captured by the random effects' variance covariance is modeled in residual variance $\sigma_r^2$.
-The true parameter change occur in one of the four places: fixed parameter for time coefficient $\beta_1$, random intercept variance $\sigma_0^2$, residual variance $\sigma_r^2$ or simultaneously $\beta_1$ and $\sigma_r^2$.
+We have covarying intercept and slope random effects as well, with the variance and covariance as $\sigma_0^2$, $\sigma_{01}$, and $\sigma_1^2$.
+The variance not captured by the random effects is modeled by the residual variance $\sigma_r^2$.
+The true parameter change can occur in one of seven ways: fixed intercept $\beta_0$, time coefficient $\beta_1$, random intercept variance $\sigma_0^2$, random covariance $\sigma_{01}$, random slope variance $\sigma_{1}$, residual variance $\sigma_r^2$, or $\beta_1$ and $\sigma_r^2$ simultaneously.
 The fitted models matched the data generating model, and parameter estimates were obtained by marginal maximum likelihood.
 Parameter changes were tested in each of the $6$ estimated parameters, respectively.

-Power and Type I error were examined across three sample sizes (n = 120, 480, 960), testing parameters and 5 magnitudes of parameter change.
-The parameter change point and changing magnitude is manipulated in the same way as an artificial example.
+Power and Type I error were examined across three sample sizes (n = 120, 480, 960), five magnitudes of parameter change, and six tests of each individual parameter.
+The parameters' true values were set to be the same as the estimates from the \emph{sleepstudy} data included in \emph{lme4}.
+The parameter change point and changing magnitude is manipulated in the same way as the problem demonstration simulation.

-For each combination of sample size ($n$) $\times$ testing parameter $\times$ violation magnitude ($d$), $1,000$ data sets were generated and tested.
+For each combination of sample size ($n$) $\times$ violation magnitude ($d$), $1,000$ data sets were generated and all parameters were tested.
 Two ordinal statistics ($\text{maxLM}_o, \text{WDM}_o$) and one categorical statistic were examined ($\text{LM}_{uo}$) \cite{MerFanZei, WanMerZei14}.
 The categorical statistic is asymptotically equivalent to the usual likelihood ratio test.
 Thus, this statistic provides information about the relative performance of the ordinal statistics vs.\ the LRT.